Please find below a list of our most frequently asked questions – please do not hesitate to contact us if you would like any further information.

 What about food and drink?

-Our Estate Farm Shop at Rothiemurchus Centre about half a mile away is open daily (except Christmas Day) and a destination for ‘foodies’.
+Our Estate Farm Shop at Rothiemurchus Centre about half a mile away and a destination for ‘foodies’.

 You can order through your hosts Amy or James, our famed velvety Rothiemurchus venison and our celebrated, full of flavour traditional highland beef fresh, or frozen into ready to eat meals, as well as seasonal Scottish, U.K and European cheeses, our own smoked rainbow trout, haggis, black pudding, home-cured bacon all made by our inhouse butcher and lots of local, Scottish and specialist deli produce.
 We try also to have locally grown soft fruit and veg. in season.
 Amy or James can arrange for Janet and her farm shop team to take delivery of your order from Tesco or Sainsbury so it can be put into the Boat House fridges and freezer ready for your arrival.
 Just let Amy or James know so you get the right address and they can warn The Farm Shop team.